Are Healthcare Professionals Doing More Harm Than Good in Mental Health?

 The question is: who among us is willing to lead that charge, to put people first, and dare to look at mental health from a different perspective?

-Who among you who as influence are willing to help people like me make real change?
+Who among you who has influence and are willing to help people like me make real change?

 I am someone who said no to the police when they tried to stop me helping others, I have lived through my own mental health crisis and found that traditional services couldn’t help me.
 I am committed to redefining mental health care through a personalised approach that works but I can't do it alone.